evaristoc/OnlinePanels_DataAnalysis/phase02/README.md

 A first quick test of the currently available classes and functions has been included.

 Apart of what it is shown, additional tasks would include:
-- Rescuing the concept of "exposure rate" given in the previous definition as a black-box measure approximation to the effects of technological change
+- Rescuing the concept of "exposure rate" given in the previous phase as a black-box measure approximation to the effects of technological change
 - Simple Diagrams of the simulations (currently unavailable)
 - A threading procedure for the sampling Event
 - Likely also a threading for the universe generation during updating of Panellist's instances status